· Operations

 OWASP Top 10 coverage mapping

 Auditors care about systematic coverage.
-They want to see that you’re not just running random tools but testing against a recognized framework.
+They want to see that you’re testing against a recognized framework, beyond running random tools.
 OWASP’s Top 10 is the standard reference for web application security risks, and mapping your scan results to it demonstrates exactly the kind of structured approach that satisfies CC4.1.
+The categories below follow the OWASP Top 10:2025 release, which reordered the list, renamed a few entries, and folded server-side request forgery into broken access control.

 Here’s how the tool suite maps to each category.

 A01: Broken access control.
 Nuclei templates test for exposed admin panels, directory traversal, IDOR patterns, and misconfigured access controls.
+Because the 2025 list rolled server-side request forgery into this category, Nuclei’s SSRF templates (which check whether the server can be coaxed into reaching internal resources) land here too.
 This is the number one web application risk according to OWASP, and it gets the most template coverage.

-A02: Cryptographic failures. testssl.sh covers this almost entirely on its own.
+A04: Cryptographic failures. testssl.sh covers this almost fully on its own.
 Weak ciphers, deprecated protocols, certificate issues, missing HSTS headers.
 Every TLS misconfiguration that could expose data in transit.

-A03: Injection.
+A05: Injection.
 Nuclei includes templates for SQL injection, XSS, command injection, and LDAP injection patterns.
-Our read-only constraint means we’re detecting potential injection points rather than exploiting them, which is appropriate for automated external scanning.
+Our read-only constraint means we’re detecting possible injection points rather than exploiting them, which is appropriate for automated external scanning.

-A04: Insecure design.
+A06: Insecure design.
 This is harder to test with automated tools since it’s about architectural decisions.
 We document this category as partially covered and note that architecture reviews happen separately from automated scanning.
-Honesty about coverage gaps actually builds credibility with auditors.
+Mind you, being upfront about coverage gaps actually builds credibility with auditors.

-A07: Identification and authentication failures.
+A07: Authentication failures.
 Nuclei tests for weak authentication patterns, default credentials, and session management issues on external endpoints.

-A08: Software and data integrity failures.
-This covers supply chain and CI/CD concerns.
-Automated scanning provides limited coverage here, and the report notes this honestly.
-Pipeline security evidence comes from separate controls.
+A08: Software or data integrity failures.
+Insecure deserialization, unsigned updates, and untrusted data that drives code execution.
+Automated external scanning provides limited coverage here, and the report notes it as backed by separate controls.

-A09: Logging and monitoring failures.
+A09: Security logging and alerting failures.
 Not directly testable through external scanning.
 The report references this as covered by separate monitoring controls rather than pretending the scanners address it.

 The report shows a checkmark for each category with a note on coverage depth.
 Full coverage, partial coverage, or covered by separate controls.
 This transparency is what separates a credible internal pen test from a box-checking exercise.